-Now the data can be analyzed, moving different fields to the filters pane to get the information that is needed.
+Now the data can be analyzed, moving different fields to the filters pane to get the needed information.

 Importing Data from Different Sources

-Excel, on its own, is capable of managing data from a variety of sources, including XML, SQL Server, and Microsoft Access, and even data from the web.
+Excel, on its own, can manage data from a variety of sources, including XML, SQL Server, Microsoft Access, and even data from the web.
 However, creating relationships between the data from such sources is tricky.
 Third-party products can help with the process, but using them is usually far more complicated and not a realistic option when working with large volumes of data.

 Benefits of Using Excel’s Power Pivot